Simple - Gds Lef And Def Editor. Ok, so it now supports a few more formats.

 You need to run extraction on a layout view before running LVS in order to identify devices (MOS, resistor etc) and generate connectivity info.

-No, sorry, not directly.
+No, sorry, not directly; the formats are proprietary.
 You may be able to translate rules into Glade's format, but there is no guarantee that all rules are supported.
 If there is a type of rule you need that is missing, let us know and it may be possible to implement it.

 No, sorry, Skill is a Cadence proprietary language based on Lisp which was popular in the 1980's.
 Glade uses Python which is not proprietary and there are plenty of tools to help write and debug Python code.
 Cadence PCells can only be evaluated by Virtuoso, so they cannot be used outside the Cadence environment.